Reviews You Can Rely On

 Ventilation

 Twenty-six Wind Tunnel vents course through this helmet, making it a respectable aerator and earning our appreciation on the muggy mornings that turn into windy, blazing afternoons.
-The internal channeling seems to be effective, and the built-in MIPS liner is perfectly trimmed to align with the vents.
+The internal channeling seems to be effective, and the built-in Mips liner is perfectly trimmed to align with the vents.
 Overall, there are several models that offer better ventilation with larger vents, but the Cinder provides respectable breathability for most riding conditions.

 Adjustability